2Craft/2xWallet/README.md

 - Discord Webhook support
 - Multiple Threads
+- Proxy Support
-- 200+ Checks per Second
+- minimum of 200+ Checks per Second
 - Easy to use
+- Fast Support in the discord!

 ## Installation